jrdngr/cargo-sideload/README.md

 Create the file `~/.config/cargo-sideload/config.toml`.

 The config file can be used to set a default registry and to associate headers with specific registries.
-This allows you to run the command as `cargo sideload` without providing `--registry` and `--headers` arguments.
+This allows you to run the command as `cargo sideload fetch` without providing `--registry` and `--headers` arguments.

 ```
 default_registry = "test_registry"